 I also have several chats going with various groups of friends, and plans that would once have taken hours to hash out are now organised within minutes.
 Plus, if you grow weary of constant notifications, or if a group chat is of no interest to you, you can choose to mute it for eight hours, a week or a year, or until you decide to return to the conversation.

 WhatsApp also has a handy system of telling you the status of your message.
 One tick means it’s left your phone; two means it’s reached the recipient.
 When both ticks go blue, it means the message has been read.
+But don't worry, if you would rather avoid people knowing when you've seen (and potentially ignored!) a message you can turn the read status notification off.
+This will also mean you can't see when someone has read your message, though.

 One more advantage to consider is that if you ever find yourself out of phone range, you may still be able to connect to the internet, either via your mobile data or by connecting to nearby Wi-Fi, making yourself much less likely to endure the frustration of not being able to get through in order to ask the other half to check you turned the oven off, or to send an emergency Happy Birthday message.

-When Whatsapp gets hacked
+When WhatsApp gets hacked

-One of Whatsapp's major selling point is the end-to-end encryption, which should mean that no one except the people it was meant to be seen by can intercept and read your messages.
+One of WhatsApp's major selling point is the end-to-end encryption, which should mean that no one except the people it was meant to be seen by can intercept and read your messages.

-How to make sure your Whatsapp is updated
+How to check your WhatsApp is updated

 • If Whatsapp needs to be updated, it will have a button that says 'Update' - if so, click it and let it get on with things.
 If it has already updated, the button will instead say 'Open', in which case you don't need to do anything further.